Matt-st/number-conversion-api/README.md

 Running locally logs will print to sys out.

-In AWS logs will be sent to cloudwatch.
+In AWS logs will be sent to Cloudwatch.

+## Alerting
+I didn't setup alerting for errors but ideally we would use the same flow to alert on errors and then trigger further team alerts to start investigation or triage of any issues.

 ## Metrics
-A quick overview of how micrometer, prometheus, and grafana work together.
+A quick overview of how Micrometer, Prometheus, and Grafana work together.
 1. Micrometer creates and produces the metrics which are internal to the application and jvm that the application is running in.
-2. Micrometer knows how to curate the data in such a way that prometheus can understand it for scrapeing purposes.
+2. Micrometer knows how to curate the data in such a way that Prometheus can understand it for scraping purposes.
-3. Prometheus scrapes the `/actuator/prometheus` endpoint provided out of the box by spring-boot and gathers the data.
+3. Prometheus scrapes the `/actuator/prometheus` endpoint provided out of the box by Spring-Boot and gathers the data.
-4. Prometheus also can be used to generate metric elements like the below example to be used in the grafana dashboard.
+4. Prometheus also can be used to generate metric elements like the below example to be used in the Grafana dashboard.
 ```text
 number_conversion_duration_seconds_sum{
 application="number-conversion-api",build_artifact="number-conversion-api",